 Like any other market indicator, Fibonacci retracement and extension levels are just a tool.
 Using them will not magically make you a good trader if you’re not already good at trading.
 However, using them in combination with other market factors can help you filter out some bad trades, which is a good thing for any trader.

 As always, be sure to backtest and demo trade any new trading techniques before adding them to your live trading repertoire.
 Do you use Fibonacci retracement and extension levels in your own trading?
 Do you use different techniques than the ones I’ve described above?
-Please let us know in the comments below.
+Please let me know in the comments below.